Connecting Star Formation in the Milky Way and Nearby Galaxies -II. An Observationally Driven Analytical Model for Predicting Cloud-Scale Star Formation Rates: Model

 \subsection{Clump mass function}

-Given that clumps represent the progenitors of embedded star clusters, we assume a direct inheritance relationship between the clump mass function (CMF) and the embedded cluster mass function (ECMF).
-Then we adopt the formalism summarized in \citep{Yan2017-607}.
-The CMF is a single slope power law with a variable power-law index, $\beta$, that depends on the SFR of the cloud:
+Given that clumps represent the progenitors of embedded star clusters, we assume a direct inheritance relationship between the clump mass function (CLMF) and the embedded cluster mass function (ECMF).
+Then we adopt the formalism summarized in \citet{Yan2017-607}.
+The CLMF is a single slope power law with a variable power-law index, $\beta$,